 - The classes that you took were many years ago

 - You were not focused or committed to your education

 - You did not know what classes to register for

 - You did not know what to major in

 - You did not attend class, or stopped going to class

 Financial Aid Appeal Instructions

-- Register for a Virtual Drop-in Advising Session at www.ccri.edu/advising.
+- Register for a Virtual Drop-in Advising Session or come in for an In-person On Campus Walk-in Advising Session.
+See www.ccri.edu/advising for days and times.
 Students MUST meet with an Academic Advisor to file a Financial Aid Appeal.

 - During this session, the academic counselor will create an Education Plan for you.
 This plan is required before your completed Financial Aid Appeal Packet can be reviewed by the Financial Aid Appeals Committee.
 Incomplete appeals will not be reviewed.

 - Complete all relevant sections of the Financial Aid Appeal Packet.